talai-jpg/kafo_mobile_application/README.md

-# 🏢 Kafu – Arabic Property Management App
+# 🏢 Kafu – Property Management App

 ## Project Overview
 Property owners face many challenges that affect their daily management, such as: